 The cheapest and most predictable way to have data outside the EU is a travel eSIM.
 It installs in minutes from your mobile by scanning a code, keeps your Finetwork number for calls and SMS, and gives you data at your destination at a fixed price, usually well below traditional roaming.

 For destinations outside Europe, this is almost always the winning option compared to the operator's bundle.
-And if you compare Finetwork with other MVNOs that also operate on the Vodafone network, the logic is the same: all of them inherit the same international tariff structure.
-You can see all the eSIM plans available by country and choose the one that fits your trip.
+And if you compare Finetwork with other MVNOs that also operate on the Vodafone network, the logic is the same: underneath, they all inherit the same international tariff structure.
+If your next trip is to the United States, we have a plan designed for that destination in our eSIM for the United States; if you're traveling through several European countries that are not in the EU (including the United Kingdom) or want to have backup data, take a look at the eSIM for Europe.

 Frequently asked questions